Professional Reviews

 Kaspersky Safe Kids Installation & Setup

-If you want to use the mobile parental apps, just download and install them from the app store, pick Parent when asked who’s using the device, log into your MyKaspersky account, and set up an access code.
+To use the mobile parental apps, just download and install them from the app store, pick Parent when asked who’s using the device, log into your MyKaspersky account, and set up an access code.
 And that’s it — you can then start using the app.

 Kaspersky Safe Kids Installation & Setup